RSPCA Cymru is appealing for information after a cat was found dead in a water butt at Pen-y-bont, Nantybwch, Tredegar.

 It was on 3 March 2011 when animal welfare officially became a matter … Continue reading…

-RSPCA Cymru is appealing for the owner of an injured puppy found on a Swansea bus to come forward.
+RSPCA Cymru is appealing for the owner of a one-eyed pony found in Torfaen to come forward.

 A member of the public contacted the RSPCA after the little Shetland type pony was found off the main road in Varteg.

 RSPCA animal welfare officer Sian Burton said: “This pony is in a good condition so we think he is owned by someone.